AbdumurodovaZulfizar/house-selling-website/README.md

 This project has 2 pages, namely: home page and search page.
 It is completely responsive and targets 2 breakpoints.
 This project also utilizes utility classes heavily such as `mt-3`, `flex`, instead of specific classes like `navigation`, `accordion` etc, for their reusability purposes.

 All the `.css` file has been segmentized into directories depending on their `action`.
-For example: `margin` and `padding` classes go inside the `utility` directory and more generic classes such as the `btn` go inside the `components` directory.
+For example: `pink` and `pink-background` classes go inside the `colors` directory and more generic classes such as the `gotham` go inside the `Fonts` directory.
 The componentization method has been adopted to avoid specificity issues and for ease of `import`ing the files.

 ### Home page layout